 4. Toss arugula with citronette.
 Garnish with beets, goat cheese, citrus and pistachios.

 If you’re in the mood to do something with beets on the sweeter side, Tyler Florence has a recipe for a beet cake with cream cheese frosting that will blow your socks off.
-It has been in attendance for many of our events, including one of our exclusive monthly supper clubs.

 One of the most distinguishable characteristics of the beet is it’s bright, beautiful, red color.
 Native Americans used to make their red paint out of beets, and while we use a different recipe, we love using this idea for a garnish!
 I’ll admit that It is a bit of a process, but the magenta hue that it creates makes for a very bold statement on a white plate!